 If your lavender is just completely failing to thrive, consider getting your soil tested – if you have super acidic soil, lavender isn’t so fond of growing in that.
 Amending the soil so you have neutral or slightly alkaline soils might fix the problem.

-Since lavender thrives in poor to medium-fertility soils, there’s usually absolutely no need to fertilize them.
+Since lavender thrives in poor to medium-fertility soils, there’s usually no need to fertilize them.
 In fact, giving lavender a lot of fertilizer has the potential to make your plant decide not to bloom, or could outright kill it!

-The exception here is that sometimes, in the spring, some people like to spread about an inch of good-quality compost around the base of the plant- this is something older plants may appreciate, if you’ve noticed your lavender was starting to lose its vigor, in the past year.
+An exception here is that sometimes, in the spring, some people like to spread about an inch of good-quality compost around the base of the plant- this is something older plants may appreciate, if you’ve noticed your lavender was starting to lose its vigor in the past year.

 Regularly pinching off the tips of your young lavender plant as it grows encourages branching and a bushier plant, helping shape them into a denser shrub.
 As a bonus, you also get a mini harvest of lavender leaves when you do it!